Portfolio overview

 Governance

-Past audits of the Department of Agriculture, Fisheries and Forestry have found weaknesses in the department’s governance and culture: in particular, the audits identified issues in risk management and demonstrating value for money in the department’s procurement activities.
-There is a risk that these weaknesses have not been addressed.
+Past audits of the Department of Agriculture, Fisheries and Forestry have found weaknesses in the department’s governance and culture: in particular, the audits identified issues in risk management, demonstrating value for money in the department’s procurement activities and finalising and implementing plans and strategies.
+There is a risk that these weaknesses have not been fully addressed.

 Service delivery

-Several measures were announced for the Agriculture, Fisheries and Forestry portfolio in the October 2022–23 Budget and the 2023–24 Budget, some of which involve the establishment of new programs.
-There is a risk that new initiatives may not achieve desired outcomes if they are not supported by sufficient planning, a clear rationale of where intervention is required, use of the best available evidence, and application of appropriate risk management and performance measurement frameworks.
+The Agriculture, Fisheries and Forestry portfolio is responsible for the delivery of programs relating to drought preparedness and resilience, phasing out of live sheep exports by sea, and biosecurity operations.
+There is a risk that these initiatives may not achieve desired outcomes if they are not supported by sufficient planning, a clear rationale of where intervention is required, use of the best available evidence, and application of appropriate risk management and performance measurement frameworks.

 Regulation